tochman/pranzo_client_2022/README.md

 ## Pranzo Client
 Application for Users (Vendors) of the Pranzo Voucher and Gift Card Management platform.
-See https://pranzo.se fro production implementation.
+See https://pranzo.se for production implementation.

 ### Technology